-I came across this article about SEO experiments last week (it’s a good one, you should read it) and it discussed how exact match anchor text can influence rankings, and how powerful they were.
+I came across this article about SEO experiments (it’s a good one, you should read it), and it discussed how exact match anchor text can influence rankings, and how powerful they were.

-Although there was no advice given, suggestions like this can lead people to think this is an important part of an SEO strategy when, in fact, it’s a dangerous one.
+Although there is no specific advice given, suggestions like this can lead people to think this is an important part of an SEO strategy, when it’s actually a dangerous one.

 There is no debate that anchor text is a powerful signal, as it still does work to increase rankings.
 However, it’s also a trap, and commonly agreed to be one of the key elements that Google looks at when penalising websites for manipulative links.

-In the short term you might able to see some quick wins using these techniques, but in the long term you are putting your SEO traffic and revenue at serious risk.
+In the short term, you might be able to see some quick wins using these techniques, but in the long term you are putting your SEO traffic and revenue at serious risk.

 Are you a publisher?

-If you have: in all honesty, do you even bother considering the anchor text you use?
+If you have, then in all honesty, do you even bother considering the anchor text you use?

-I have and continue to write occasionally, and even as an SEO, I give zero consideration to anchor text.
-It’s just not a natural way to write or make reference to anything, unless your business is the commercial anchor text such as hotels.com.
+I have and continue to write occasionally, and even as an SEO, I give no consideration to anchor text.
+It’s just not a natural way to write, unless your business is the commercial anchor text such as hotels.com.

 People who are going to naturally link to your business are not going to use anchor text.
 Unless, of course, it’s your SEO agency using their blog network.